ragoob/kafkana/README.md

 # Features
- - Support multiple clusters with in-memorydb
+ - Support multiple clusters stored in your browser local-storage
  - List of brokers with configuration map
  - List of topics with details about replica - ISR etc..
  - List of consumers and consumer groups with details